Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/Buffer_Overflow-Prep.md

     - The `EIP` register should now be overwritten with the 4 B's **(BBBB)** `42424242`.

+- **Note: Executing the next script is not necessary for the exploit, so, from here you can only make the script and save it for the next step**

 - Create:

     - `overflow1_step3_controllingEIP.py` (chmod +x)